-- " Tailor your message and your style to your audiences' readiness and to what they care about.
-Stakeholders will want to hear your ideas, and it is key that you are consistent and continually reinforce your messages to get your plan embedded with your team. - " Be conscious of the signals you are sending in the first 100 days.
-Every move you make is being closely watched - both explicit messages and implicit signals will have an impact. - " Know the communications settings that you are most comfortable in and play to your natural strengths.
-Use new modern approaches in your communication, intimately intertwined with the organization's culture. - " Having all the answers is usually the wrong answer.
+- " Be conscious of the signals you are sending in the first 100 days.
+Every move you make is being closely watched both explicit messages and implicit signals will have an impact. - " Know the communications settings that you are most comfortable in and play to your natural strengths.
+Use new modern approaches in your communication, intimately intertwined with corporate culture.
+And, as you might expect, your constituents will expect that you will be creative in your messaging and take advantage of new technologies and forums to share your vision in a compelling way. - " Having all the answers is usually the wrong answer.
 In your stories, quote other key leaders in the company or offer ideas captured from your customers or consumers.
-And while this requires significant time investment, it will pay back in enhanced credibility, trust and stakeholder engagement. - " In a crisis, get the information out as quickly as possible.
-Acknowledge the challenges of the situation to establish credibility; act as a "shock-absorber" between uncertainty and employees desire for stability.
+And while this requires significant time investment, it will pay back in enhanced credibility, trust and stakeholder engagement. - " Communication with employees must always be a top priority.
+You must put yourself in the shoes of those people not as deeply involved as you.
+They only know a fraction of what you may know. - " Share one fun thing: What will YOUR brand legacy become?
+As you might expect, when you first arrive, your team (and your peers) will want to know what brought you here and what they can expect from you.
+You absolutely will need to be prepared to share your "town hall" pitch to share: